 TopstepTrader is a proprietary trading firm that recruits traders by evaluating traders’ performance in real-time simulated accounts.
 The firm generates revenue both from their funded traders (20% of profits) and by charging monthly fees for access to their practice platform.

 The firm was started by Michael Patek, who had trading aspirations rooting back to his teenagers, but due to his rural Nebraska upbringing, he had no trading connections until he moved to Chicago with $90,000 to trade.
 Patek ended up losing all of his capital, and then earned his chops on a simulated trading account.
 This experience inspired him to start TopstepTrader.

-The process of becoming a funded trader starts with subscribing to their monthly platform, with comes with a minimum fee of $150 and goes up to $375.
+The process of becoming a funded trader starts with subscribing to their monthly platform, which comes with a minimum fee of $150 and goes up to $375.
 Traders who meet their performance criteria will be able to trade using Topstep’s capital.

-In this article, we’re going to review the pros and cons of TopstepTrader’s path to funding, and their simulation platform.
+In this article, we’re going to review the pros and cons of TopstepTrader’s path to funding and their simulation platform.